 There are around 4,600 documented species of cockroaches in the world — probably not that many in McAllen, but they multiply so fast if you have them it might feel like you have all 4,600 species living in your walls.
-German cockroaches are the most common type and they love to live around humans.
+German cockroaches are the most common type and they typically only live indoors where humans reside.
 The females can even reproduce asexually if there aren’t enough males around.
 If you’re wondering what you can do on your own to get rid of roaches, check out this article.
 If this doesn’t work, it’s best to call a professional to exterminate your roach problem.
 Fox Pest Control is here to help rid your McAllen home of cockroaches once and for all.

 You might already know that you have a cockroach infestation, but here are a few of the most common signs cockroach exterminators in McAllen might see.

 Cockroach droppings are about the size, shape, and color of a grain of black pepper.
 They’re usually found in the back of drawers or cabinets, behind bookshelves, under ovens or refrigerators, or other obscure, hidden places.

 Cockroaches shed their skin (exoskeleton) during a process called “molting.”
 These might look like brown or black shells, and will be found near an infested area.

 Their exoskeleton (skin) has a musty odor that people can smell, especially in extreme cases of a cockroach infestation.